 Moreover, because it’s serrated, it can easily cut through both synthetic and natural objects.
 You don’t have to worry about them becoming dull after a short while because they are designed to last longer than your usual blades.
 However, if you foresee using your scissors for cutting lots of synthetic material, we recommend that you opt for TC blades.

 You would also be glad to note that they can handle delicate and fine jobs alike.

 However, you may have to be careful while handling them.
 This is because they are so sharp that they can easily cut through your thread and hackle even with the slightest pressure.
-Therefore, the best flies to use with these scissors include Wooly Buggers, Parachute Adams and Pheasant Tail, among others.
+Therefore, the best flies to use with these scissors include wooly bugger, parachute adams and pheasant tail nymph, among others.

 Loon Outdoors Razor Scissors

 - Features one serrated blade and another one smooth

 The fact that this pair of scissors comes with one serrated and one smooth blade, your tying thread won’t easily slip as you go ahead cutting your thread or hackles.
 Therefore, you can rest assured that you will achieve cleaner and finer looking flies, which means a lot less wastage.

 The pair also features a knurled tension knob to enable you to make adjustments when you need to adjust your needs.
 You will get to know when to put more pressure and when to useless, depending on the type of material you want to cut.

 Also, it comes with an ergonomic, powder-coated grip to make sure that it remains comfortable and at the same time reduce chances of slippage.
 Therefore, if you are planning for extended hours of tying, this would be a good pick.

 Moreover, you will have the two different sized scissors which make them good for cutting any size of flies comfortably.